Kansas River: Course

-Beginning at the confluence of the Republican and Smoky Hill rivers, just east of aptly named Junction City (1040 ft), the Kansas River flows some 148 mi generally eastward to join the Missouri River at Kaw Point (718 ft) in Kansas City.
+Beginning at the confluence of the Republican and Smoky Hill rivers, just east of aptly named Junction City (1040 ft), the Kansas River flows some 148 mi generally eastward to join the Missouri River at Kaw Point (718 ft) in Kansas City, Kansas.
 Dropping 322 ft on its journey seaward, the water in the Kansas River falls less than 2 ft/mi.
 The Kansas River valley is only 115 mi long; the surplus length of the river is due to meandering across the floodplain.
 The river's course roughly follows the maximum extent of a Pre-Illinoian glaciation, and the river likely began as a path of glacial meltwater drainage.

 Drainage

 The Kansas drains 34423 sqmi of land in Kansas (almost all of the northern half), along with 16916 sqmi in Nebraska and 8775 sqmi in Colorado, making a total of just over 60000 sqmi.
 When including the Republican River and its headwater tributaries, the Kansas River system has a length of 743 mi, making it the 21st longest river system in the United States.
 Its highest headwaters are at about 6000 ft and extend nearly to Limon, Colorado.
-Much of the drainage of the river lies within the Great Plains, but the river itself exists entirely within the Mid Continent Region.
+Much of the drainage of the river lies within the Great Plains, but the river itself exists entirely within the Mid-Continent Region.
 The majority of the rest of the state is drained by the Arkansas (and its tributaries, the Neosho, Cimarron, and Verdigris, all three of which drain into the Arkansas in Oklahoma).
 A portion of central-eastern Kansas is drained by the Marais des Cygnes River, which flows into Missouri to meet the Missouri River.
 A small area in the extreme northeast part of the state drains directly into the Missouri.
 In the Kansas City metro area, some streams drain east into the Blue River tributary of the Missouri.